AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-organize-assets-view.md

 The `Expired` asset card indicator overrides the `Approved` or `Rejected` indicator set for an asset.

-You can also filter assets based on an asset status, for more information, see [Search assets in Assets Essentials](search.md).
+You can also filter assets based on an asset status, for more information, see [Search assets in Assets view](search-assets-view.md).

 ## Customize metadata forms to include asset status field {#customize-asset-status-metadata-form}

 **Permissions required:** Administrator

-Assets Essentials provides many standard metadata fields by default.
+Assets view provides many standard metadata fields by default.
 Organizations have additional metadata needs and need more metadata fields to add business-specific metadata.
 Metadata forms let businesses add custom metadata fields to an asset's [!UICONTROL Details] page.
 The business-specific metadata improves the governance and discovery of its assets.

-For more information on how to add additional metadata fields to the metadata form, see [Metadata Forms](metadata.md##metadata-forms).
+For more information on how to add additional metadata fields to the metadata form, see [Metadata Forms](metadata-assets-view.md#metadata-forms).

 **Add Asset Status metadata field to the form**